grumpyman12601/bookshelf/README.md

+# THIS EXTENSION DOES NOT CURRENTLY WORK ON CHROMEOS DEVICES.
+AT ALL.
+I just wanted it public because I'm looking at an internship and I want them to review my projects.

 # Bookshelf Beta 0.6.0
 This is an extension made to hide the shelf on ChromeOS devices.
 It should work on all versions that support desk hiding when a page is displayed on screen.
 This is the 6th itteration, of my project, and all other versions didn't work at all or didn't have permissions, or were too much of a hassle for the average person to set up/maintain.